2605 Coordinator, International Leadership and Training Center (ILTC)

 MAJOR ADMINISTRATOR Associate Vice President for International Programs

-The Coordinator, ILTC assists in establishing and maintaining relationships with clients and potential clients, assists in the development of customized training program proposals, develops and delivers curriculum, provides logistics support and customer service to ILTC clients, and provides translation services and marketing support.
+The Coordinator, ILTC assists in establishing and maintaining relationships with clients and potential clients, assists in the development of customized training program proposals, develops curriculum and instructional materials, teaches English for speakers of other languages, provides logistics support and customer service to ILTC clients, and provides translation services and marketing support.

 ESSENTIAL DUTIES AND RESPONSIBILITIES